sebasku/Shopsite/README.md

-# Shopsite
+#Shopsite

+1/08/2022 I decided that I would rewrite this project using Java in a few weeks.

-Project not finished.
+The project is not finished.
 Currently:

-As a user:
-	can create account and login
-		add stuff to cart
+As a user: can create an account and log in to add stuff to the cart

-As a employee(access to whole admin panel):
+As an employee(access to whole admin panel):

-	Employee has full access to admin panel(view/modify/create/delete user/product), but can't modify stuff that comes from other employee.
+	Employee has full access to the admin panel(view/modify/create/delete user/product), but can't modify stuff that comes from another employee.

 As a moderator(access to part of admin panel):

 	Moderator can view/modify/create/delete only stuff that he has access to.

 TODO:

-functionality:
-  user profiles
-  finish ordering
+	Functionality: user profiles finish ordering

-design:
-  throw away mediaqueries and implement bootstrap or something similar (earlier I used mediaqueries simply to test how it works)
+	Design: throw away media queries and implement bootstrap or something similar (earlier I used media queries simply to test how it works)

-code:
-  add comments
-  change "Item/s" to "Product/s" to match how it is in database should rewrite whole code to OOP
+	Code: add comments change "Item/s" to "Product/s" to match how it is in the database should rewrite the whole code to OOP

-1/08/2022
-I decided that in a few weeks I will rewrite this project using Java.